 Settings are minimal on the easy-to-use app and being based in the British Virgin Islands means their no user logging policy is watertight and you can switch IP addresses with confidence.

 A high-speed connection can be made right from the main screen of the app by simply tapping the connect button securing you with 256-bit AES encryption.
 The no user logs policy brings guaranteed and independently verified user privacy too.

 There's also a couple of ‘Recent Location' options which allow you to connect to some of your favourites quickly.
 A new neat addition is the ability to customise ‘app-launch' buttons making your five favourite apps accessible straight from within the ExpressVPN app after connection.

 You can select from ExpressVPN's network of VPN server locations in over 94 countries which are split into ‘Recent' and ‘Recommendation Locations' and also grouped by ‘Continent' if you need to select a specific country.

-Connection speeds are excellent and Android users will be able to stream in full 4K UHD from online streaming services such as Netflix (Netflix US, Netflix UK, and Netflix Canada included), Amazon Prime Video, Disney+, and many others.
+Connection speeds are excellent and there is unlimited bandwidth which means Android VPN users will be able to stream in full 4K UHD from online streaming services such as Netflix (Netflix US, Netflix UK, and Netflix Canada included), Amazon Prime Video, Disney+, and many others.

-ExpressVPN have a built-in kill switch feature that cuts your internet access if you lose connection to your VPN provider.
-There is a split tunneling offering too.
+ExpressVPN have an integrated kill switch feature that cuts your internet access if you lose connection to your VPN provider.
+There is a split tunneling offering and port forwarding support too.